Methuseli/transfomer-tracking-react/README.md

 The project feeds off the django backend and is connected to it via rest API.
 The react fronented is written in typescript, a superset of javascript to make the development experience better and having errors appear before runtime.

-The application uses Json web tokens for authentication and communicates with the server via https for safety.

-In the dashboard, institutions sign up and sign in to the dashboard.
-Here they can add their website.
-They can also view explicit suggestions from users on how they can improve their website.

 The code base uses primereact and the aid of chakra UI for asthetics and visual representation of the data via graphs.

 The  data tables implement lazy loading for perfomance considerations.